Sorana Cîrstea

 Sorana Mihaela Cîrstea (/ro/; born 7 April 1990) is a Romanian professional tennis player.
-In singles, she achieved a career-high ranking of world No. 21 on 12 August 2013.
-In doubles, her career-best ranking is No. 35, which she reached on 9 March 2009.
-On the WTA Tour, she has won three singles and six doubles titles.
+She reached a career-high singles ranking of world No. 15 in September 2026, becoming the oldest player to debut in the singles top 15 in the WTA rankings.
+Cîrstea’s best results are reaching the quarterfinals at the 2009 and the 2026 French Opens and at the 2023 US Open.
+Her best doubles ranking is No. 35, achieved in 2009.

-Cîrstea's greatest achievements are the final at the 2013 Rogers Cup and the 2025 Madrid Open doubles title with Anna Kalinskaya.
+Cîrstea has won four WTA Tour singles and seven doubles titles.
+Outside of the majors, her best achievements include reaching a WTA 1000 final in singles at the 2013 Rogers Cup and winning the 2025 Madrid Open doubles title with Anna Kalinskaya.
+Cîrstea has reached the semifinals of a further three WTA 1000 events in singles.
+She has recorded 25 career wins over top-10 players over the course of her career.

 Early and personal life

 Sorana Cîrstea was born to Mihai and Liliana in Bucharest.
 She resides in Târgoviște, her parents' home town.
 She has a younger brother, Mihnea.
 Cîrstea was introduced to tennis at the age of four by her mother.
 Sorana's father owns an ice cream factory in Târgoviște.
 She has cited Steffi Graf and Roger Federer as her idols.

 Career

-2005–2006: Junior and pros
+2005–2006: Junior and turning pro

 Cîrstea is a former ITF Junior Circuit top-ten player, reaching a highest combined ranking of No. 6 in 2006.
 Her best results include a title in the 2005 German Junior Open (Grade 1), a tournament in which she was finalist the year before, defeating Erika Zanchetta in three sets in the final, and a runner-up place in the 2006 Trofeo Bonfiglio (Grade A), where she lost in the final to compatriot Ioana Raluca Olaru after having defeated the top-ranked world junior player Anastasia Pavlyuchenkova in the semifinals.
 She also made final appearances at the year-ending Grade-1 juniors tournaments, Eddie Herr International and Yucatán World Cup, in 2005 and 2006, and in the Opus Nottinghill International in 2006.

 She turned professional in 2006 and ended the year at No. 353 in the WTA rankings.